From interpretability to inference: an estimation framework for universal approximators: Methodological background

-Nonlinearities can be multiplicative, polynomial, or both.
-That is, nonlinear terms can be approximated by two or more variables being multiplied, taken by some power, or a combination of both at each point of the input space.\footnote{An approximation may be pointwise for discrete variables or valid within some region for continuous variables up to a certain precision.} Eq.\ \ref{eq:shap}--\ref{eq:shap2} do not differentiate between these situations.
-It defines an additive {\it main effect} for each variable.
-However, the a more detailed functional form of two or more variables may be of interest in many situations, e.g. when they are complements or dependent.\\ This situation can be addressed by using the Shapley-Taylor index (\citet{mukund2019shapley_taylor}) for interaction terms, resulting in the Shapley-Taylor expansion of a model.
-We define the discrete set derivative of model $\hat{f}$ at point $x_i$ as
+where $\mathcal{C}(x)\setminus\{k\}$ is the set of all possible variable combinations (coalitions) of $n-1$ variables when excluding $k$.
+The combinatorial weighting factor $|x'|!(n-|x'|-1)!/n!$ sums to one over $\mathcal{C}(x)$.
+Eq.\ \ref{eq:shap2} can be interpreted as the marginal contribution of variable $k$ to all possible coalitions excluding it.
+Model Shapley values have a set of appealing properties.
+In particular, they are the unique class of additive value attributions which is locally accurate (or efficient), respects missingness (the null player), is symmetric, has strong monotonicity, and, importantly, is linear (\citet{shapley1953shap,young1985shap,Strumbelj2010shapley}).\\ Equations\ \ref{eq:shap} \& \ref{eq:shap2} do not account for the case when variables jointly contribute to model predictions, i.e.\ when they are dependent or interact.
+This situation can be addressed by using the more general Shapley-Taylor decomposition proposed by \citet{mukund2019shapley_taylor}: the discrete set derivative of model $\hat{f}$ at point $x_i$ with respect to the set $x'$ conditioned on $x''$ is defined as

-with $x'$, $x''$ and $x''' \subseteq \mathcal{C}(x)$.
-The case $|x'|=1$ corresponds to (\ref{eq:shap2}).
-Let $h\leq n$ denote the maximal order of interaction terms we consider, then the Shapley-Taylor index for variable interactions up to order $h$ at $x_i$ is
+The case $|x'|=1$ corresponds to the bracket in (\ref{eq:shap2}).
+Let $h\leq n$ denote the maximal order of interaction terms we consider, then the Shapley-Taylor components for variables and their interactions up to order $h$ at $x_i$ is

-Shapley components for terms of order smaller than $h$ are given by the set derivative (\ref{eq:set_der}) relative to the empty set with all variables missing.
-Terms of order $h$ and higher are included in the terms of order $|x'|=h$.
-This means that terms up to order $k-1$ are unbiased with respect to higher-order interactions, while terms of order $k$ include all higher order terms.\footnote{In the analogy to the Taylor expansion of a function around some point $x_i$, we can say that the order-$h$ term contains the remainder.} The efficiency statement (\ref{eq:accuracy}) takes the form
+Terms of order strictly smaller than $h$ are given by the set derivative (\ref{eq:set_der}) relative to the empty set, i.e.\ they are the net of interactions accounting for variable dependencies.
+We call those {\it bare components}.
+Terms of order one ($|x'|=1$) are the variable {\it main effects}.
+The full decomposition of model predictions up to order $h$ takes the form

-That is, the Shapley-Taylor decomposition of a model, by construction, sums to the model prediction at each point of the input space (local accuracy).
-We again arrive at (\ref{eq:shap2}) for $h=1$.
-The Shapley-Taylor decomposition also satisfies the other properties of Shapley values in addition to an interaction axiom which is less relevant in the current context (see \citet{mukund2019shapley_taylor}).